-Guatemala, a small country located in the heart of the Mayan world, is characterized by an exceptional cultural diversity.
+Guatemala, a small country located in the heart of the Mayan world, is characterized by an exceptional cultural diversity and a lot of celebrations and festivals.
 The last census distinguishes four major ethnic communities: Mestizo 60%, Maya 39.7%, Xinca 0.2%, Garifuna 0.1%.

 The cultural diversty is perfectly reflected in the customs and traditions of the country.
 We see it especially in the markets – colorful and omnipresent – and through the religious festivals.